DeWine urges, but does not mandate, mask use statewide - The Tribune

 “Is that family reunion worth it if grandma tests positive?” he said.
 “Was that cookout worth it, if your neighbor ends up on a ventilator?”

-He said the trend shows, unless there is a change, the state is “sliding down a dangerous path” and that the virus is spreading with a vengeance in all 88 of our counties.”
+He said the trend shows, unless there is a change, the state is “sliding down a dangerous path” and that the virus “is spreading with a vengeance in all 88 of our counties.”

 “Our once flattened curve is starting to spike,” he said.
 “We must act now.
 This is not a drill.
 This is not a hoax.
 This is the real thing.”